Alavik Lodge & Cottage

-Alavik Cottage - December SPECIAL LATE OFFERS - enquire today!
+Alavik Cottage - SPECIAL MARCH OFFERS - enquire now!

 IMPORTANT NOTES: SMOKING - This is a NON-SMOKING property.
 PETS - We regret that pets are not allowed at Alavik.
 SAFETY - Wooden steps lead down to Alavik Lodge, the larger of the two properties, and then a covered walkway to the adjacent Alavik Cottage.
 There are some steep banks to one side of the property so care should be taken.
 PARKING - A gated driveway leads to a large flat parking area providing off road parking for up to four cars.
 We kindly ask that guests ensure gates are kept closed to stop local livestock entering the grounds.